jofaval/jofaval/README.md

 I'm a Senior Frontend Engineer with a lot of way ahead in my Software Engineering journey, I've studied also Data Science (non-professionally).
 This is my personal Github, where I like to try some stuff out (new tech, architecture, concepts) and start projects I might never get the chance to finish (which is... healthy!).

+## Contact

+The easiest way to contact me is through my [LinkedIn](https://www.linkedin.com/in/jofaval)

 ## Projects

 ### Software Engineering